 Vegans who are not able to get enough iodine, selenium, omega-3 fatty acids and vitamin B12 can also benefit from supplements, but it is definitely possible for people on a plant-based diet to achieve all the nutrients they need if they consider nutrient absorption, as described in Vegan Savvy: having vitamin C with a vegetarian meal will improve iron absorption; research suggests you could get more than six times the amount of vitamin A from carrots by stir-frying instead of eating them raw; and you should eat larger portions of spinach to get your calcium as oxalates in spinach reduce absorption.

 The bottom line…

+So, are supplements a waste of money?
 We should ideally aim to get our full range of immune-supporting nutrients from a wide variety of foods including whole grains, pulses, fruit, vegetables, nuts and seeds, as well as dairy foods, fish and lean meats if you eat them.
 But there is a place for supplementation – ask a dietitian for advice if you’re unsure.